 )

-, Petitioner[s], ) ) ) NoV )

-V. ) Special Master
+, Petitioner[s], v.)
+NoV) Special Master

-SECRETARY OF HEALTH AND HUMAN SERVICES,
+SECRETARY OF HEALTH AND HUMAN SERVICES,)))

-Respondent. ) ) )

-BPOENA

-captioned case.
-Place of Testimony : Date and Time :
+Respondent.)))

-2. YOU ARE COMMANDED to appear at the point of a deposition in the above-captioned case.
-Place of Deposition : place, date, and time specified below to testify at the taking
+TO: place, date, and time specified below to testify at the taking

-objects at the place, date, and time specified be Place :

-below. tion of the following premises at the date and time specified
+YOU ARE COMMANDED to permit inspect below.
+Premises: Date and Time: tion of the following premises at the date and time specified

-Premises: Date and Time: